Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 The Long-Eared Owl is also on our list of types of owls in Michigan and other parts of North America.

-They are small- to medium-sized owls with mottled gray and brown plumage, which help provide camouflage when roosting amongst twigs and foliage.
+They are small—to medium-sized owls with mottled gray and brown plumage, which helps them provide camouflage when roosting amongst twigs and foliage.

-Long-Eared Owls have prominent ear tufts, yellow eyes, and a facial disk relatively smaller than other owls.
+Long-eared owls have prominent ear tufts, yellow eyes, and a facial disk relatively smaller than others.
 They are active at night and feed mainly on small mammals such as voles and mice.

 During the mating season, males may call with their hoots at dawn and dusk, while female calls are muffled.

-Both sexes collect materials such as grasses and feathers to build an open nest in the fork of trees or in abandoned crow nests or hawk nest platforms.
+Both sexes collect materials such as grasses and feathers to build open nests in the forks of trees, abandoned crow nests, or hawk nest platforms.

 The number of eggs laid usually ranges from three to five but can reach up to twelve, depending on food availability.